Monitoring with Watchlists

 Column visibility and sort state are saved to <wardian-home>/watchlists/prefs.json and restored on next launch.

-The CLI can inspect persisted watchlist and team state without starting the desktop app:
+The CLI can inspect and update persisted watchlist and team state without starting the desktop app:

 wardian team list